aws-samples/amazon-chime-live-events/src/backend/serverless/README.md

 A domain name can be registered through Route53 or any other domain name registrar.
 An ACM Certificate for the domain can created [using the AWS guide found here](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).

-## Preparation
+## Prerequisites
 - Ensure that your account has been used before.
 Start up an EC2 instance briefly (a few minutes running is sufficient) if this is a brand new account.
 This will help prevent failures to create resources later for newly-created accounts.
 - Disable S3 `Block Public Access` at the account level.
 Having this enabled will prevent the Web assets from being accessed post-deploy, so it must be disabled.
 More details [can be found here](https://aws.amazon.com/blogs/aws/amazon-s3-block-public-access-another-layer-of-protection-for-your-accounts-and-buckets/).

-### Private Broadcasting
+## Private Broadcasting
 If you want to restrict access to your broadcast output streams, you will need to generate a Cloudfront key pair to sign the credentials used to restrict access.
 This will require root access to your account.
 Instructions [can be found here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs).
 You must then store the private key portion of the key pair into AWS Secrets Manager in PEM format.
 Finally, you will pass the key ID and the ARN of the secret you installed in Secrets Manager into the `deploy.js` parameters as `--signing-key-id` and `--signing-key-arn`, respectively.
 You should also set the `--access-duration` parameter to specify how long you want viewers to be able to access the output stream to long enough to cover the entire event, plus some buffer.
 It defaults to one day, but you may want to restrict that to a shorter time period.

-## Instructions
+## Deployment Instructions
 - Ensure you have your required parameters on hand.

     **Note**: The DomainName and ACM Certificate Arn are especially important for domain name deployments.
     They provide the CloudFront distribution with the alias and certificate information needed to allow the app to run behind your desired domain.
     Before deploying this stack, your domain registration should be complete and your ACM Certificate for that domain should be validated.
     More information on requesting and validating an ACM public cert [can be found here](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)
 - Ensure you have a Docker instance running.
-[Get Docker](https://docs.docker.com/get-docker/)
+If you do not have docker installed your local machine please get it from [here](https://docs.docker.com/get-docker/).
 - Install the [AWS SAM CLI using the instructions for development host](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
-- Configure the CLI to use your AWS account by running `aws configure` and configuring your Access and Secret Keys
+- Configure the CLI to use your AWS account by running `aws configure` and configure your access and secret keys.
-- From the `serverless` directory, run the `deploy.js` script by running `node ./deploy.js` followed by the CLI arguments; the parameters are detailed below
+- From the `serverless` directory, run the `deploy.js` script by running `node ./deploy.js` followed by the CLI arguments; the parameters are detailed [below](#deploy-script-arguments).
 - *(If creating a Domain Name deployment)* From the output of the CloudFormation stack, copy the `CloudFrontDomainName` and create an ALIAS A record for your domain name
 - When you are ready to broadcast, you must start the Elemental MediaLive channel, as identified by the `MediaLiveChannelId` stack output value.
 If you specified `--start-channel` on deploy, this is unnecessary, but if not, you must start the MediaLive channel before it will accept, encode and pass the broadcast input stream(s).

-### Updating
-- To update the a deployment, simply update your project workspace with the newest changes and re-run the same exact deploy deploy script you used to deploy.

-### Arguments
+### Deploy Script Arguments

 ```
 Usage: deploy.sh [opts]
   -r, --region                 Target region, default 'us-east-1'
-  -b, --s3-bucket              S3 bucket for deployment, required
+  -b, --s3-bucket              S3 bucket for deployment, REQUIRED
-  -s, --stack-name             CloudFormation stack name, required
+  -s, --stack-name             CloudFormation stack name, REQUIRED
   -p, --event-prefix           Event prefix, default 'LiveEvent'
   -t, --talent-name            Talent full name, default 'John Smith'
   -d, --domain-name            Site domain name, default empty